duty-bound/ramda/Ramda.md

 //"so far undefined undefined"
 ```

+#### call
+This is a very powerful function.
+It takes a function as a first parameter, and an arbitrary number of other arguments which the supplied function will

 ## Mapping

 #### addIndex
 Returns an iterative function capable of making use of an index, from an existing one.
 Therefore it needs to be supplied with an iterative function such as 'map'.